E:60 and Outside the Lines Host

 Also in 2015, Schaap was nominated for a national News and Documentary Emmy Award for an E:60 profile of a survivor of extreme domestic violence.
 ESPN had never before been nominated for a News Emmy Award.
 Schaap has been nominated for the national Sports Emmy Award in journalism multiple times.

 Schaap has longstanding relationships with several charitable organizations, including the Greater New York chapter of the ALS Association, which has honored him with its Iron Horse Award; the Crohn’s and Colitis Foundation of America, which has honored him with its Lifetime Achievement Award; and Prevent Child Abuse New Jersey, whose annual banquet he emcees.
 Additionally, the Muscular Dystrophy Association honored him with the Steve Ennis Hope Award in 2017.

-Born in New York City in 1969, Schaap is a 1991 graduate of Cornell University.
-He and his wife Joclyn live in Connecticut with their three children.
+Born in New York City, Schaap is a graduate of Cornell University and resides in Connecticut.